 Decrease the number of specialties in the national classification and make more complete and broader programmes in order to prepare more polyvalent students; (Activity 1.5.3.)

-To have one classification for both BA and MA specialities.
-2019 BA classification could be foundation of this classification.
-(Activity 1.6)

 It is recommended to MoE to consider an option to have classification without specialisation level (Activity 1.6).

+On the 1st level of classification there was a perfect match between MA and BA classifications (2011), slight differences on the 2nd level and the 3rd level appears only in MA classification.
+However, despite these differences the recommendation is to have one classification for both BA and MA specialities.
+2019 BA classification could be foundation of this classification (Activity 1.6).
+It is recommended for further amendments in national classifications of specialties to consider developing a methodology jointed discussed between stakeholders, considering project recommendations under Activity 1.4.

 It is recommended to MoE to encourage the introduction of online learning management systems at all universities.
 This would foster availability of learning materials for students, solutions for insufficient internet access and provide a database of student achievement (Activity 1.5.7).

 We suggest the compulsory study course Civil Defence and First Aid Skills to be allocated a more reasonable amount of hours not exceeding 3 ECTS instead of currently 7 ECTS.